 What is wrong with the practice of “blacking up” or other comparable acts of imagining or fiction-making (AIFMs)?
 Setting aside “extrinsic” harms, many (e.g. A.W.
 Eaton, Berys Gaut, Noël Carroll, James Harold) have pointed to the pernicious attitudes such AIFMs invite participants to adopt in imagination.
 Recently, this view has been challenged; Brandon Cooke argues that only those AIFMs which invite participants to export pernicious attitudes to the actual world exhibit any intrinsic ethical flaw.
 This paper carves a space between Eaton et al. and Cooke.
 While AIFMs are not morally objectionable merely in virtue of inviting participants to adopt pernicious attitudes in imagination, nor are they morally objectionable just when they invite participants to export these attitudes.
 We draw an analogy with J.L.
 Austin’s speech act theory to characterize potential moral flaws in some AIFMs as located not in the mere content of the imagining (the locution), or its causal upshot (the perlocution), but in the act that is constituted by the imagining itself (the illocution).
 Crucially, our claim is that the moral contours of the act are conditioned by the socio-political context in which the act is performed.
 In particular, we argue that such AIFMs constitute an instance of oppression because they express what Patricia Hill Collins calls “controlling images,” whose very existence serves to justify oppressive ideologies.

-Presented at the University of Leeds’ ‘Race & Aesthetics’ conference at the Leeds Art Gallery (May, 2015) and the Seminario de Trabajo en Curso at the Instituto de Investigaciones Filosóficas, UNAM (Feb 2017), and the Work in Progress seminar at Yale-NUS, Singapore (October 2017).
+Presented at the University of Leeds’ ‘Race & Aesthetics’ conference at the Leeds Art Gallery (May, 2015), the Seminario de Trabajo en Curso at the Instituto de Investigaciones Filosóficas, UNAM (Feb 2017), and the Work in Progress seminar at Yale-NUS, Singapore (October 2017).

 Are there “Univalent” Aesthetic Properties?